Facts and Figures

 Displacement Monitoring

-The DTM is the sole monitoring mechanism in Burundi that gathers and analyzes data to disseminate critical information on the mobility, vulnerabilities, and needs of displaced and mobile populations to enable decision makers and responders to provide better context-specific assistance.
-It mainly collects data on internally displaced populations, emergency events (natural hazards).
-The DTM collaborates with the Government of Burundi to coordinate periodical data collection exercises carried out by enumerators and supervisors from the Burundian Red Cross with the support of local authorities who are DTM's main key informants.
+The Displacement Tracking Matrix (DTM) is the sole monitoring mechanism in Burundi that gathers and analyzes data to disseminate critical information on the mobility, vulnerabilities, and needs of displaced and mobile populations, mainly collecting data on internally displaced populations and emergency events (natural hazards).
+The DTM collaborates with the Government of the Republic of Burundi to coordinate periodical data collection exercises carried out by enumerators and supervisors from the Burundian Red Cross with the support of local authorities.
+DTM data enables decision makers and responders to provide better and context-specific assistance.

 Disaster Risk Reduction